-- Unilateral weakness

-- Unilateral change in sensation
+- Unilateral weakness - Unilateral change in sensation

-- Vertigo or balance problems

 - Altered or decreased mental status

 - Severe or multiple episodes of vomiting

 - Unequal pupils (greater than 2 mm difference)

 - Systolic BP greater than 220 or diastolic blood pressure greater than 110

 - When asked, "How does this compare to other headaches you've had?" the patient states, "This is the worst headache of my life."

 - Lateralizing signs

 - Seizure